juxhouse/bela-resources/README.md

 #### 2. Upload the update to BELA.

    Upload the `bela-update.json` file, produced above, to BELA.
-See below.

    For example:
    ```